-At Tech Planning 101, nonprofits will hear from the experts on how to implement a successful technology plan.
-This Nonprofit Insights forum is for nonprofits that:
+At Conquer Your Technology, nonprofits will hear from the experts on how to implement a successful technology plan.
+This Nonprofit Insights forum is for you if:

 The conversation will be relevant to nonprofits of all sizes and directed at nonprofit leadership, IT directors/managers, the person who does 8,000 things at their nonprofit (randomly including replacing hardware), etc.

 The panel (details below) will be a mix of corporate and nonprofit representatives who have experience with technology planning.
 Conversation topics include: